 That’s why we sometimes turn our holiday scavenger hunts into races.
 This works best if your children are close in age.
 Give the winner a privilege instead of a prize.

-For example, maybe the winner gets to choose the old-fashioned Christmas book to read tonight.
-Or to pick the pioneer Christmas craft to work on this weekend.
-(If you have less than 30 minutes for holiday Christmas crafts, check out my Christmas construction paper placemat activity.
+If you have less than 30 minutes for holiday Christmas crafts, check out my Christmas construction paper placemat activity.

 More Great Scavenger Hunts for Homeschoolers

 Looking for more year-round and holiday scavenger hunt ideas?
 Here are a few more places to try!